- Chart

 Growth Trajectory and Initiatives

-Historical Growth: Mosaic has experienced periods of significant growth driven by strategic acquisitions, expansion of production capacity, and favorable market conditions for fertilizers.
-However, its growth has also been subject to the cyclical nature of the agricultural and commodity markets, leading to some volatility.
+Historical Growth: Mosaic has experienced periods of strong growth driven by favorable agricultural commodity cycles and strategic acquisitions.
+However, its growth is inherently tied to the cyclical nature of the fertilizer industry.

 Summary